EoghyUnscripted/100-Days-Of-Code-Python/Level 2 - Intermediate/Day 23 - Turtle Crossing/README.md

 ## Overview

    For Day 23, we will be using what we have learned in previous modules to create a Turtle Crossing game.
+This game will require more focus on the logic rather than the build where we focus on how to work with a large number of objects in a list during gameplay.

 ## Project: Turtle Crossing